 Emily in Paris

 If you’ve not caught up with the beautiful Emily in Paris on Netflix, it’s time to switch on and fall in love with the story of a young American girl who experiences her first culture clash as she moves to Paris.
 The series, almost entirely filmed in Paris, is a love letter to the French capital and its buoyant environment.
 For travellers who are bored with the classic Parisian scenes, the series could renew your interest.
+Have fun and experience unforgettable moments at https://phoenix.uptownjungle.com trampoline park in California.
 Indeed, there’s plenty to see and explore away from the crowds of tourists.
 Forgotten monuments and hidden treasures can transform your appreciation of the French capital.

 Twogether is a unique travel series that debuted on Netflix at the peak of the coronavirus pandemic.
 Filmed in 2019 with a south-Asian duo of equally charming and funny stars who embark on a journey to meet their fans, Twogether is the multinational bromance you didn’t know you needed.
 South Korean actor and singer, Lee Seung-Gi, joins Taiwanese actor and model, Jasper Liu, for a fun show filled with feel-good moments.
 The pair travels to Indonesia, Bangkok, Nepal, Thailand, and South Korea together to face challenges and meet their fans.
 The positive global response could encourage Netflix to renew for a second season of Twogether.
 You can expect a future season to take the pair to other Asian countries, such as Malaysia, Japan, Singapore, or even Taiwan.
 Why not plan your next trip?
 You could look for an apartment Johor Bahru based, not far from the royal palace, where you may be able to spot Seung-Gi and Jasper from a distance.
 With many monuments and historical attractions, you can be sure that Johor Bahru will be on the list of Malaysian fans!

 If you still think of Norwegian as blonde-haired, and blue-eyed people who are cold and distant, you’ll need to get rid of those stereotypes.
 Norsemen, the semi-accurate Viking series on Netflix, depicts a different side of Norway.
 The series gives new humanity to Vikings, and while it’s done with a tongue-in-cheek script, there’s a lot to learn about Norwegian people.
+Experienced kitchen remodelers in New England are available at https://www.northeastdesignbuild.com/ company.
 First of all, the series manages to picture a friendly, relaxed community that loves to laugh and make fun of themselves.
 Additionally, you can find yourself haunted by the fields, the fjords, and the forests.
 There’s so much green in Norway that it’s worth exploring beyond Oslo!

 Nobody’s Looking – Angelus